 Resources & Materials produced by LiFT

 The LiFT project has conducted action research on its Collaboratory workshops from 2015-2017, systematically documenting them and summarizing their main learnings.
-The results of this work will be published in the form of four books as “intellectual outputs” of LiFT’s work by August 31, 2018:
+The results of this work has been published online in four books and a course curriculum (LiFT’s“intellectual outputs”) on August 31, 2018.
+You can access all of these here:

 2. LiFT Methods Book: Designing and facilitating Collaboratories